-- No person over 16 can legally have sex with someone who is 13 or younger. - No person under 16 can legally have sex with someone who is 4 or more years older.
-No person under 16 can legally have sex with a person in a position of authority over them (including a teacher, coach, or
+No person under 16 can legally have sex with someone who is 4 or more years older.
+No person under 16 can legally have sex with a person under 16 can legally have sex with a person in a position of authority over them (including a teacher, coach, or minister).